genoassist/genoassist/README.md

 ![](./architecture.png)

 ## 5. Maintainers

 [Tayab Soomro](https://github.com/tayabsoomro)
 [Flaviu Vadan](https://github.com/flaviuvadan)

-NOTE: Although we are not currently looking for active maintainers, you are welcome to contribute by creating a pull request, which solves current [issues](https://github.com/genomagic/genomagic.git), or even suggest new features.
+Feel free to contact any of the maintainers if you would like to be an active maintainer and contributor to GenoMagic!
+If you would like to contribute only, you are encouraged to grab an issue and submit a pull request with proposed changes for review!

 ## 6. Feedback and bug reports